Dost Mohammad Khan Baloch: Biography

 In 1928, the newly established Pahlavi government of Iran, led by Reza Shah, found itself sufficiently able to focus again on Baluchistan.
 Dost Mohammad Khan refused to submit however, and believed that the network of alliances which he had built up during the past few years over the entire Baluchistan Province south of the Sarhadd district.
 However, these very same alliances which Dost Mohammad had built his trust on dissolved as soon as Iranian government General Amanullah Jahanbani entered the area.
 The Baluch Rigi, Gamshad-zai, Yar-Mohammad-zai and Ismail-zai tribes were allied with Reza Shah against Dost Mohammad Khan.
 Thus, Dost Mohammad Khan was left with a relatively small force and a few allies "of any consequence".
 The Iranian army easily defeated Dost Mohammad Khan.
-The anthropologist Brian Spooner adds: "once Baluch political unity proved highly brittle".
+The anthropologist Brian Spooner adds: "once again Baluch political unity proved highly brittle".
 Dost Mohammad Khan eventually surrendered to the Iranian governmental forces and was subsequently pardoned on condition that he live in the Iranian capital of Tehran.
 One year after moving to Tehran, however, he managed to escape while he was on a hunting trip.
 He was quickly captured, and, as he had killed his guard during his escape, he was hanged for murder.

-The rest of the Baloch Barakzay moved to British territory, with the British given them allowances as long as they remained on British soil.
+The rest of the Baloch Barakzay moved to British territory, with the British giving them allowances as long as they remained on British soil.
 The Iranians continued to govern Iranian Balochistan through local rulers.
 Jan-Mohammad Buledi was appointed sardar of Qasr-e Qand, Mehrab Khan Bozorgzadeh was appointed sardar of Jaleq.
 The Iranian government also gave Bozorgzadeh back his property which he had lost to Dost Mohammad Khan.
 Mohammadshah Mir-Moradzay was appointed sardar of Sib, whereas lastly, Shahbaz Khan Bozorgzadeh was appointed sardar of Dezak.

 Rule

-Dust Mohammad Khan's dealt in a suppressive way with his tribal subjects and smaller Baluchi clans.
+Dust Mohammad Khan dealt in a suppressive way with his tribal subjects and smaller Baluchi clans.
 As a result, a group of tribal leaders sent a mission to then Iranian King Ahmad Shah Qajar (r.
-1909–1925), requesting the Iranian state to sent government forces to Baluchistan in order to deal with Dust Mohammad Khan.
+1909–1925), requesting the Iranian state to send government forces to Baluchistan in order to deal with Dust Mohammad Khan.
 Such dissatisfactions and grievances by ordinary people and competing tribes in Baluchistan, but also Kurdistan and Khuzestan, resulted in aforementioned peoples welcoming the policies of Reza Shah aimed at disarming the powerful tribal groups in Iran.